 Changing the way you pay your premium.
-If you decide to change the way you pay your premium, it can take up to three months for your new payment method to take effect.
+If you decide to change the option by which you pay your premium, it can take up to three months for your new payment method to take effect.
 While we are processing your request for a new payment method, you are responsible for making sure that your plan premium is paid on time.
-To change your premium method, contact Customer Service (at the number on the back cover of this booklet).
+To change your payment method, contact Customer Service (at the number on the back cover of this booklet).